schlatterbeck/pymininec/README.rst

 You can run `pcbasic`_ with the command-line option ``--input=`` to specify an input file.
-Note that the input file has to be converted to carriage return line endings (no newlines).
+Note that the input file has to be converted to carriage return line endings (no newlines), see above.
 I've described how I'm debugging the Basic code using the Python debugger in a `contribution to pcbasic`_, this has been moved to the `pcbasic wiki`_.

 For Yabasi_ this debugging is built-in, you can specify the command-line option ``-L <line>`` where ``<line>`` is the line number in the Basic